 - Using a metal spoon, fold the ingredients together gently, to minimise breaking up the blueberries.
 Set to one side.

-- Assembling the Blueberry Lemon Shortbread Cake Bars
+Assembling And Baking The Blueberry Lemon Shortbread Cake Bars

-- Once the shortbread base is baked allow to cool for 5 minutes.
+- As soon as the shortbread base is baked allow to cool for 5 minutes.
 Then spoon over the lemon curd, spreading so that it covers the base, yet doesn’t quite reach the edges.

 - Spoon over the cake batter.
 Dolloping it fairly evenly across the base.
 Finally, gently spread the batter so that it covers the base.
 Pay particular attention to the edges.
 Aiming to seal in the lemon curd, by ensuring the cake batter is in contact with the shortbread around the entire edge.